m-anachan/About/README.md

-I am introducing you to my beautiful profile on Github, which was created for taking a part in some open source projects.
+I am introducing you to my wonderful profile on Github, which has been created due to wish for taking part in some open source projects.
 Main languages which I am using are: Python, CPP and Java.
 I am most interested in software development, mainly artificial intelligence.
 I write code using some popular libraries, for example Pytorch, Tensorflow.